meuleman/epilogos/README.md

 e.g. $ epilogos -i data/pyData/male/
 ```

 <p>Epilogos input data must be formatted specifically for Epilogos.
 In order to help you create your own input data files, we have provided a script to transform chromHMM files into Epilogos input files.
-This can be found at <code>scripts/preprocess_data_ChromHMM.sh</code>.
+This can be found at <code>scripts/preprocess_data_ChromHMM.sh</code> (to get usage information run without arguments).
 If you would prefer not to use the script, data is to be formatted as follows:</p>

 ```
 Column 1: Chromosome